 Importance of accident scene photographs

-By taking picture of the scene where the accident took place, you are taking keys steps to preserve valuable evidence.
+By taking picture of the scene where the accident took place, you are taking key steps to preserve valuable evidence.
 Even the most minor of crashes can be anxiety-provoking.
-The most important thing is to stay calm, report the incident and – when you are able to – take pictures with your smart phone or camera.
-Photos of all vehicle damage in addition to the immediate surrounds will be especially useful when dealing with your own insurance company, and that of the other motorist.
-Car accident pictures will not only show property damage and injuries to persons, they will also illuminate the location, whether the roads were slick due to rain, snow or spilled debris, the collision points, and the exact position of the vehicles after impact.
+The most important thing is to stay calm, report the incident and – when you are able to – take pictures with your smartphone or camera.
+Photos of all vehicle damage in addition to the immediate surroundings will be especially useful when dealing with your own insurance company, and that of the other motorist.
+Car accident pictures will not only show property damage and injuries to persons, but they will also illuminate the location, whether the roads were slick due to rain, snow or spilled debris, the collision points, and the exact position of the vehicles after impact.
 Details like these can be challenging to remember amidst all the confusion and can help back up your claim if you’re pursuing a personal injury lawsuit for monetary compensation.

 In the event you’re in a collision with another driver, consider these three tips for taking quality car accident photos.